-Feed the People Farms is a small natural and organic farm growing food of the American South using sustainable methods and technologies incorporated with traditional ways.
+Feed the People Farms is a small natural farm growing food of the American South using traditional ways incorporated with sustainable technologies.
 We are a worker-owned cooperative committed to preservation, stewardship, and justice.

 … of traditional foods, of ecosystems, of a way of life.
 FTP Farms takes a holistic approach to preservation.
 We grow heirloom and heritage foods for your table.
 We keep our soils, woodlands, and wetlands healthy and productive.
 Farming and living hand-in-hand with nature, and with each other, is our traditional way-of-life.
 We aim to preserve it and share it.

 … is the basis of farming.
 If farmers don’t take care of the land, we destroy it.
 Cultivating the land will cause a lot of damage if it is not done with care.
 Damaged land will not grow much of anything and so, we believe all farmers must act as stewards.
 For us, it’s a no-brainer: If you take care of the land, the land will take care of you.
 We don’t inherit the Earth, we borrow it from our children.